mayuefine/Hydrophobicity-Network-Map-and-Lyticity-Function/README.md

 If you find this analysis works for you, please cite their work.

+"Mourtada, Rida, et al. "Design of stapled antimicrobial peptides that are stable, nontoxic and kill antibiotic-resistant bacteria in mice."
+Nature biotechnology 37.10 (2019): 1186-1197."

 Here are the example from them publiation:
 ![image](https://github.com/mayuefine/Hydrophobicity-Network-Map-and-Lyticity-Function/blob/master/picture/01.png)